Data-Wrangling-and-Visualisation/Accommodation-Price-Analysis/README.md

 - **Ensemble Techniques**: Tried a stacking approach that combined multiple regressors but introduced unnecessary complexity.
 - **Chosen Model: `xgboost`** — offered robust performance, handled feature importance well, and worked efficiently with our moderately-sized dataset.

-> `xgboost` (short for Hierarchical Gradient Boosting) combines tree-based boosting with improved handling of imbalanced and multi-dimensional data, making it ideal for our use case.

 ---

 ## Technologies Used